Ada Conroy – Senior Workforce Development Officer

 Jac has worked in community organisations for over 10 years supporting individuals and families in justice, health, homelessness and family violence programs.
-Currently, Jac is a Senior Supervisory Specialist Family Violence worker in the NMR supporting victim survivors to navigate the service system and promote their own and their families safety and recovery from family violence.
+Currently, Jac is a Senior Supervisory Specialist Family Violence worker at Berry Street’s Northern Specialist Family Violence Service, supporting victim survivors to navigate the service system and promote their own and their families safety and recovery from family violence.
 Jac has a keen interest in supporting other services respond to family violence.

 Allie Bailey – Sessional Trainer

 Allie has worked in the family violence sector for over 25 years in case management, counselling, training, working with children and families experiencing family violence.
 She has also worked with children and care givers in the family law and mental health systems, and is a family therapist.
-Currently, the Head of Practice, Client Services with Kids First Australia, Allie oversees child sexual abuse, family services and family violence programs as well as supporting staff at The Orange Door NEMA.
+Currently working as a consultant, Allie was previously the Head of Practice, Client Services with Kids First Australia, including overseeing family violence programs.

 Charelle Jackson – Sessional Trainer

 Charelle is a Proud Yorta Yorta and Gunditjmara woman who has worked in the Aboriginal community within the homelessness/family violence sector, including in refuges.
 Charelle is currently the coordinator of a family violence outreach team at Elizabeth Morgan House.
 She strives to empower and meet the needs of the Aboriginal and Torres Strait communities; and through co-facilitating and public speaking to effectively advocate to mainstream services to understand, respond appropriately and safely to the community.